Vegan Queso: Easy No-Cook Recipe! | The Woks of Life

-Our vegan queso is so good, you may find yourself forgoing your go-to cheese substitutes (or, day I say it, cheese?)!
+Our vegan queso is so good, you may find yourself forgoing your go-to cheese substitutes (or, dare I say it, cheese?)!
 Whether you’re looking to eat plant-based, are lactose-intolerant, or just want a healthy alternative, with delicious add-ins like tomatoes, peppers, and vegan chorizo, you’ll never look back.

 How to Make Perfect Vegan Queso